-Like many earlier computer adaptions of the table-top games genre, V for Victory used a hex-based map covering its area of action and used military markers to indicate the location of various units.
-The simple user interface where commands were given with a point’n’click interface and by using the mouse to drag units onto the playfield made it a much more enjoyable experience than many older titles of the genre.
+Like many earlier computer adaptions of the table-top game’s genre, V for Victory used a hex-based map covering its area of action and used military markers to indicate the location of various units.
+The simple user interface where commands were given with a point’n’click interface and by using the mouse to drag units onto the playfield made it a much more enjoyable experience than most earlier titles in the genre.

 The first game/scenario, D-Day Utah Beach, Atomic Games very first title, was released in 1991, and ended up as a best-seller and followed by three additional scenario packs.

 You didn’t need the original game to play the later scenarios, which meant you could start the series in any order.

 The V for Victory series won numerous awards and were praised for successfully have converted the board wargame to the computer.